Author

 4. To help transition businesses towards a circular economy

 However, creating a digital product passport is no simple task.
-It requires dedication, planning and analysis to ensure that all the relevant information is accurately captured and stored.
+It requires dedication, planning and analysis to ensure that all the relevant information is accurately captured and stored to the expected standards as stated in the ESPR.
 Let us walk you through the process of creating a digital product passport from start to finish.

 Step 1: Identify and Collect Data